Previte backs Planning Commission and traffic study recommendation to keep Center Street entry-only

 Center Street Entrance

-Trustees recently expressed concern over the plaza's Center Street entrance-only roadway, which leads into the three-building development.
+Trustees recently expressed concern over the proposed plaza's Center Street entrance-only roadway, which would lead into the three-building development.

 Neighbors have shared similar sentiment.

 Paladino said he would consider moving the north Eighth Street entry/exit way north - closer to Onondaga Street - and he could install signs at the south entry/exit way stating, "left turn only," to encourage motorists to avoid the steep hill.